AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Healthcare

-HIPAA is the gate: Not applicable / not publicly documented — GitHub Copilot is not marketed for PHI processing.
+HIPAA is the gate: Not applicable — GitHub does not market Copilot as a system for processing protected health information, and we found no published BAA for it.
 Until a BAA is confirmed in writing, treat GitHub Copilot as off-limits for anything containing PHI — patient names, appointment details, clinical notes, even "anonymized" summaries that could be re-identified.

 Financial services

 For SEC/FINRA-regulated firms the questions are recordkeeping and confidentiality: can communications through GitHub Copilot be captured for books-and-records requirements, and do the data terms hold up in vendor due diligence?
-Org-level policy management on Business/Enterprise: enable/disable, public-code matching filter, content exclusions, audit log.
+Licence and policy management on the organisation plans, an optional duplication-detection filter an enterprise administrator can enable to suppress suggestions matching public code on GitHub, audit logs, and IP indemnity on Business and Enterprise.

 Legal & professional services

 The privilege question comes first: entering client-confidential facts into any third-party AI service must be evaluated as a potential disclosure.
-Because training/retention on GitHub Copilot depends on account type and settings, assume client matter data is off-limits unless your firm controls the account and has verified the terms.
+Because training and retention on GitHub Copilot depend on account type and settings, assume client matter data is off-limits unless your firm controls the account and has verified the terms.

 Frequently asked questions